heraclex12/Sign-Language-MNIST/README.md

 This project is my class assignment, so I use Vietnamese to describe the code lines.

-I built the used Deep learning model and it archieved 89% accuracy score in test set. (high score in this data)
+I built the unused Deep learning model and it archieved 89% accuracy score in test set. (high score in this data)